ProjectsAccount

 Exhibition Statement

-The Chaise Lounge explores the human body in motion, translating ergonomic function into a continuous, sculptural line.
+The Chaise Longue explores the human body in motion, translating ergonomic function into a continuous, sculptural line.
 Its form flows seamlessly from one point to another, creating a sense of suspended movement that echoes both aerodynamic design and the contours of the reclining figure.
 Carbon fibre enables this fluidity, allowing the structure to flex subtly while maintaining its integrity, producing a dynamic equilibrium between softness and support.
 The piece resists conventional segmentation—there are no abrupt joints or visual interruptions—resulting in an object that feels both engineered and organic.
-In this way, the Chaise Lounge operates as both a functional seat and an abstract study of line, rhythm, and bodily interaction.
+In this way, the Chaise Longue operates as both a functional seat and an abstract study of line, rhythm, and bodily interaction.

 The Wedge Desk presents a more angular and architectural expression, defined by a sharply resolved geometry that emphasises tension and precision.
 Its form is characterised by a tapering volume that appears to cut through space, creating a dynamic interplay between mass and void.
 Despite its solid appearance, the desk retains a sense of visual lightness, its proportions carefully calibrated to minimise bulk while maintaining structural clarity.
 The use of carbon fibre allows for crisp edges and refined surfaces, reinforcing the desk’s sculptural quality.
 As both a workspace and an object of contemplation, the Wedge Desk articulates a dialogue between function and abstraction, where utility is subsumed into a broader exploration of form.